FarwaMuhibZada/react-portfolio-webpage/README.md

 ### Key Features:
 - **Responsive Design:** Build a mobile-friendly and visually appealing website using CSS3.
 - **React Integration:** Set up a React app with React Icons and use `useState` for interactive components.
-- **SwiperJS:** Add carousels/slides to showcase portfolio items.
 - **Multiple Contact Options:** Enable EmailJS for form submissions, and integrate WhatsApp and Facebook Messenger.
 - **Deployment:** Host your portfolio on platforms like Netlify, Vercel, or GitHub Pages.